mykmal/drab/README.md

 If the p-values for a given gene are significant, then we conclude that the genetic regulation of that gene's expression is significantly different between the two tissues.

 **Important:** The reported p-values are not corrected for multiple testing.
-A Bonferroni correction or some other appropriate family-wise error rate method should be applied before inference.
+A Bonferroni correction or some other appropriate family-wise error rate method should be applied before drawing conclusions.

 ## Appendix: download and prepare GTEx data